balpars/balpars.com/src/content/blog/diffie-hellman-key-exchange.md

 Discrete Logarithms problem is very computationally expensive problem, but dedicated organizations like NSA or other security agencies of world may have more than enough resources to attempt bruteforce.

-I will cover these problems, especially the man-in-the-middle aspect of key exchanges in a post.
+I will cover these problems, especially the man-in-the-middle aspect of key exchanges in future a post.
 If you are interested, you can use these keywords to do your own research.
 - RSA, PKI, SSL Certificates, Digital Signature

 # Sources and Further Reading